eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 ## <a id="tag-system"></a>Tag System
 For post tagging, I followed an [example from Lunar Logic](https://blog.lunarlogic.io/2019/managing-tags-in-jekyll-blog-easily/).
 In the Lunar Logic post, the author, [Anna Ślimak](https://blog.lunarlogic.io/author/anna/), details using Jekyll hooks - which allow for fine-grained control over various aspects of the build process.
 For example, one could execute custom functionality every time Jekyll renders a post.
 That's exactly what I'm doing on my site for the tags.

-While tags can simply be entered in the Front Matter of posts, no html is generated for that specific tag.I could manually create a file for said tag in the tags directory, but the hook automatically does that work for me.
+While tags can simply be entered in the Front Matter of posts, no html is generated for that specific tag.
+I could manually create a file for said tag in the tags directory, but the hook automatically does that work for me.

 Here's the code:
 ```